Quantum Information-Theoretical Size Bounds for Conjunctive Queries with Functional Dependencies: Size bounds with Rényi entropy

 Next, we show that with this formalism, we can model the worst-case size bounds similarly to classical theory.
 Whereas classically uniform distributions over the tuples represented the upper bound for the worst-case size increases, in quantum theory, the corresponding notion is the maximally mixed state.
 To see the connection between the Rényi-entropy and worst-case size bounds, we consider the familiar fraction

 First, we fix a quantum state $\rho$ over the tuples of $Q'(D)$ (containing all variables in the result) to be such that the subsystem $\rho_{u_0}$ over the values of the $|u_0|$-tuples corresponding to variables in $u_0$ is a maximally mixed state.
-While state $\rho$ is not necessarily unique, we assume that the traced-out subsystem has the form $\rho_{u_0} = \mathds{I}/|Q(D)|$ for an identity matrix $\mathds{I}$ of dimension $|Q(D)|$.
-This is a similar reasoning made in \cite{doi:10.1137/110859440, 10.1145/2220357.2220363}.
-They assume a distribution $D$ such that the marginal distribution corresponding to $D_{u_0}$ is uniform, which means that for every tuple $t \in Q(D)$, the probability of selecting $t$ from the distribution $D_{u_0}$ is $1/|Q(D)|$.
+While state $\rho$ is not necessarily unique, we assume that the reduced state has the form $\rho_{u_0} = \mathds{I}/|Q(D)|$ for an identity matrix $\mathds{I}$ of dimension $|Q(D)|$.
+This state exists as we constructed the witness distribution in \autoref{sec:worst_case_classical_bounds}.
+This reasoning is similar to that of \cite{doi:10.1137/110859440, 10.1145/2220357.2220363}.
+They assume a distribution $p$ such that the marginal distribution $p_{u_0}$ corresponding to the head $u_0$ is uniform, which means that for every tuple $t \in Q(D)$, the probability of selecting $t$ from the distribution $p_{u_0}$ is $1/|Q(D)|$.
 By \autoref{def:renyi_entropy}, we deduce that

-Moreover, for any $i \in \left\{1, \ldots, n\right\}$, we can see that the corresponding maximally mixed subspaces give the upper bounds
+Moreover, for any $j \in [m]$, we can see that the corresponding maximally mixed subspaces give the upper bounds

 These equalities correspond to well-known facts about Rényi entropy, which attains its maximum value at maximally mixed states, much like Shannon entropy, which reaches its maximum at a uniform distribution.
-Finally, combining the previous results for any $i \in \left\{1, \ldots, n\right\}$, we obtain the estimate
+Finally, combining the previous results for any $j \in [m]$, we obtain the estimate

-which shows that we want to maximize $H_{\alpha}(\rho_{u_0})$ while limiting $H_{\alpha}(\rho_{u_i}) \leq 1$, which will bound the exponent $c$.
+which shows that we want to maximize $H_{\alpha}(\rho_{u_0})$ while limiting $H_{\alpha}(\rho_{u_j}) \leq 1$, which will bound the exponent $c$.
 Thus, we have shown that a construction similar to GLVV \cite{10.1145/2220357.2220363} and \cite{DBLP:journals/corr/GogaczT15} applies to size-bound estimations using the Rényi entropy.

 \begin{example} This example continues \autoref{ex:example1} and \autoref{ex:example2}.
 Instead of assigning classical probabilities to the tuples in the resulting table, we convert the tables in \autoref{ex:example2} into density matrices.
 The following matrices demonstrate this idea.
-In reality, the dimension of each matrix should be $2^n \times 2^m$ for some $n$ and $m$, so the following matrices rather demonstrate the conceptual idea than the mathematically precise definition.
+In an implementation each variable is encoded into a qubit register, so each matrix would have dimension $2^k \times 2^k$ for a suitable $k$.
 The elements, such as $|m,1,u\rangle$, represent the fixed basis in \autoref{def:tuples_in_density_matrices}.